Welcome to our Reception class page!

 Celebrations and Special Events:

-R.E: What is special about our world and why?
+R.E: Which people are special and why?

 Communication and Language: